Nectivio/65C02-Tool/README.md

 ### Monitor and decode the traffic on the data & address busses

-The ```Monitor``` command will begin decoding traffic in real time on the address & data busses.
+The ```Monitor``` command will begin decoding traffic on the address & data busses in real time.
 The SYNC pin must be connected to decode OpCodes.

 The output format is as follows: